EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Test Vectors {#vectors}

-To help implementors, this appendix provides a wealth of test vectors to ease implementation and ensure interoperability.
+To help implementors, this appendix provides detailed test vectors to ease implementation and ensure interoperability.
 In addition to hexadecimal, all CBOR data items and sequences are given in CBOR diagnostic notation.
 The test vectors use 1 byte key identifiers, 1 byte connection IDs, and the default mapping to CoAP (corr = 1).
 1 byte identifiers are realistic in many scenarios as most constrained devices only have a few keys and connections.
 In cases where a node only has one connection or key, the identifiers may even be the empty byte string.

 ## Test Vectors for EDHOC Authenticated with Asymmetric Keys (RPK)